tags:

 todo |

 Formulations are pieces of writing in your own words.
 They don't necessarily need to be in the question-answer format.
-They can use Source Notes to base their information from.
+They can use notes to base their information from.